ing-bank/prometheus-scenarios/promql/chapter2/UsingFunctions.md

 appending a time window specification between square brackets to your metric (for example: my_metric[1m] selects 1 minute).
 These ranges allow the use of all sorts of functions in Prometheus that manipulate the data.

-In order to know what is the smallest range that you can select, you need to know the *scrape_interval*.
+To know what range that you can select is good enough, you need to know the *scrape_interval*.
 That is how often Prometheus pulls the metrics from the targets.
+Depending on the scrape interval and function you are going to use, you will get more accurate results with a larger range.
-For this demo, we set a scrape interval of 1 minute, thus the smallest range you can select is one minute.
+For this demo, we set a scrape interval of 10s.
+Thus our Prometheus instance will collect 3 values every 30 seconds (30/10=3).
+So a range of one minute is good enough for our demo.
 Normally, you would have to configure this in Prometheus yourself.
 In case you don't know what's the value you can see it in Prometheus UI under the Status menu, in the Configuration tab.